coolcourd/migbin/readme.md

 Makes a backup of the wordpress site called psbu.tar
 #### domainlist
 If run in BH brand accounts, prints off current directory list and their assigned document roots.
-#### dumpallbh
-Dumps all databases for BH accounts.
-Leaves behind a user: ******_promig which will need to be deleted manually.
 #### dumpdb
 Alternative for dumping wp databases, doesn't use wpcli, works on older wp versions.
 #### exportdbs
-prompts you for the cpanel password and then exports all databases placing them in ~/migration/dbs run without args to export all dbs after cpanel password prompt
+exports all databases placing them in ~/migration_dbs/dbs
-##### flags
-* --prompt prompts you for a list of databases to export
-* -p lets you provide the cpanel password
-* -h displays this help
 #### findwpandimport
 Runs a find for wordpress sites in public_html and imports the matching sql file from ~/migration/dbs.